Ex-Superfund executive launches computer hedge fund

 Funds have struggled this year due to an absence of direction in markets, on which they rely, or because trends such as rising commodities or a falling U.S. dollar have suddenly reversed and caught them out.

 Aspect Capital, which runs $6.8 billion, has seen its Diversified fund lose 10.8 percent this year to Dec 17, while $26 billion Winton Capital's main fund is down 3.8 percent this year.
-Man Group's $16.3 billion flagship fund AHL is down 1.9 percent from Jan.
-2 to Dec.
-17.
+Man Group's (EMG.L) $16.3 billion flagship fund AHL is down 1.9 percent from January 2 to December 17.

 Smith's former employer Superfund, whose assets have dropped to $700 million from $1.2 billion over the past two years, has seen its flagship fund lose 8.2 percent this year.